Seek Returns logo

 0.00

-ASX vs. DELL: A comparison of their D/E Ratio against their respective Semiconductors and Computer Hardware industry benchmarks.
+ASX vs. DELL: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Semiconductors & Semiconductor Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 ASX